 - Send customer surveys

-Step 3: Define your buyer journey
+Step 3: Define your customer journey

 - How can these interactions be improved?

-- What is the customer trying to achieve?
+- What’s the customer trying to achieve?

 - What challenges does the customer face?
 How can you offer better support?